 In addition, if you are planning to retire in Texas, this neighborhood should be on your must-see list.
 For many reasons, may be considered a retiree's dream neighborhood.
 According to NeighborhoodScout's exclusive analysis and metrics, it's peaceful and quiet, has above average safety from crime compared to other neighborhoods in Texas, while also offering a diverse range of housing options.
 This, along with the vibrant mix of very educated seniors and other age groups who choose to live here, makes the neighborhood more retiree-friendly than 98.5% of neighborhoods in TX.
 If a Texas retirement is in your future, this neighborhood should be one of the places you visit.
 In addition to being an excellent choice for active retirees, this neighborhood is also a very good choice for first-time home buyers.

-Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
+Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
+The neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
 Residents of the neighborhood have the pleasure of having one of the shortest commutes to work of any neighborhood in America.
 78.9% of the residents have a commute time from home to work (one way) of less than fifteen minutes.
 This is a higher proportion of residents enjoying a short trip to work than NeighborhoodScout found in 99.5% of U.S. neighborhoods.
 Less time commuting means more time for other things in life.

 The neighbors in the neighborhood in Sanderson are lower-middle income, making it a below average income neighborhood.
 NeighborhoodScout's research shows that this neighborhood has an income lower than 76.2% of U.S. neighborhoods.
 In addition, 0.0% of the children seventeen and under living in this neighborhood are living below the federal poverty line, which is a lower rate of childhood poverty than is found in 100.0% of America's neighborhoods.